jimsimon/wtr-dtl/README.md

-# Web Test Runner + DOM Testing Library (Snowpack - remote)
+# Web Test Runner + DOM Testing Library (Snowpack - local)

-I'm not 100% sure why, but this version works.
-Might be something to do with how snowpack handles the dependencies when set to `source: remote`.
+This version bombs out when snowpack is doing its initial build.
+It seems to choke on `promisify`.

 `npm install` then run the tests with `npm run test`